 It should have been three 11 minutes later when a surging run by Forrest led to him crossing to Stokes who somehow managed to volley against the crossbar from six yards.

-Celtic was almost made to pay for its profligacy as twice Shakhter came close.
+They were almost made to pay for their profligacy as twice Shakhter came close.

 First Fraser Forster flapped at a corner and Mathews cleared an Andrei Finonchenko header off the line, before a scramble in the box after a long throw led to the ball cannoning back off the bar.

-Celtic kept probing for the goal that would send it through, and Stokes came close in the 88th minute but shot wide from outside the area.
+Celtic kept probing for the goal that would send them through and Stokes came close in the 88th minute but shot wide from outside the area.

-But the Bhoys would not be denied as the 25-year-old skipped past two challenges before laying the ball into Forrest's path, and he blasted home the winner to send Celtic into the group stages of the Champions League.
+But they would not be denied as the 25-year-old skipped past two challenges before laying the ball into Forrest's path who blasted home the winner and sent Celtic into the group stages of the Champions League.